esheldon/wq/README.md

 ###  Job Files

-The job files and requirements are all in YAML syntax <http://en.wikipedia.org/wiki/YAML>.
-For example, to run the command "script" on a single core, this would be the job file
+The job files and requirements are all in YAML syntax
+<http://en.wikipedia.org/wiki/YAML>.
+For example, to run the command "dostuff
+-i /some/input -o /some/output on a single core, this would be the job file

-    command: script
+    command: dostuff -i /some/input -o /some/output

 Don't forget the space between the colon ":" and the value.
 You can also put requirements in the job file.
 For example, to grab 3 cores and only use  nodes from groups gen1 and gen2, but not group slow

-    command: script
+    command: dostuff -i /some/input -o /some/output
     N: 3
     group: [gen1, gen3]
     notgroup: slow